It's not good enough!

 Then a few years back the little fish all disappeared, a few hardy adults struggled on but eventually also succumbed.

-The problem I've now learnt was that the level of nitrate leaching from agricultural activities in the catchments has risen so high that the river is now too toxic for trout!
+Has the high level of nitrate leaching from agricultural activities in the catchments risen so high that the river is now too toxic for trout?
+It certainly looks that way

 More recently the Canterbury Water Management Strategy was set up - the strategy promised lots, a win win community driven approach to water management with apparent environmental goals